Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 | Legal personality | Natural person | Independent legal entity |

-| Business name | Full legal name of the individual (can register a trade name separately) | Freely chosen company name |
+| Trading name | Holder's name and surnames (can register a brand separately) | Freely chosen company name |

-| Minimum capital | Not required | 1 € legal (3,000 € recommended) |
+| Minimum capital | Not required | 1 € legally (3,000 € recommended) |

-| Liability | Unlimited (personal assets) | Limited to contributed capital |
+| Liability | Unlimited (personal assets) | Limited to share capital contributed |

 | Main tax | IRPF (19-47%) | Impuesto sobre Sociedades (19-25%) |